 Eating in Reykjavík is a thrill.
 Every visit brings me new restaurants to experience, and wonderful new chefs and dishes.
 Below are some of my favorites.
 These places range from the sublime (and Michelin-starred or soon to be) to the lowly pylsur—the Icelandic hot dog.
 There's something for everyone here, including vegetarians.
 Dig in.

 Let's start at the cheaper end of the spectrum.
 Street food isn't a huge tradition in Iceland, but the hot dog stand sort of makes up for it.
 Bæjarins Beztu pylsur (lit. "town's best hot dog") is the place to try the Icelandic hot dog.
 Part lamb, part beef, and part pork, it is my favorite hot dog in the whole world.
 Under $5 per dog, make sure you get it with everything (ketchup, mustard, raw and fried onion, and "remolaði" — a mayo-like sauce with relish), and get two.
 Thank me later.

-Other cheap eats include plentiful and filling noodle bars (my favorite is Ramen Momo, near the harbor), Middle Eastern "take out" at Mandi, one of the best diner-style burgers anywhere at Hamborgarbúllan (I like the location near the Marina Hotel), and the incredibly good "lobster" soup—it's langoustines—at Sægreifinn (the Seabaron).
+Other cheap eats include plentiful and filling noodle bars (I really like Ramen Momo, near the harbor, and newcomer Hi Noodle downtown), Middle Eastern "take out" at Mandi, one of the best diner-style burgers anywhere at Hamborgarbúllan (I like the location near the Marina Hotel), and the incredibly good "lobster" soup—it's langoustines—at Sægreifinn (the Seabaron).

 Cafés, Diners, Coffee Shops, etc